twhit223/privy-hl-demo/README.md

 1. Buy ETH directly on Arbitrum using a DEX or bridge
 2. Bridge ETH from Ethereum mainnet to Arbitrum
-3. Use a faucet if testing on testnet

 Without ETH for gas, deposit transactions to Hyperliquid will fail.